Oh and it's good to be back! This story is rated Mature for events in the final chapter.

 "For the last time, there is no 'Malfoy and Rosie'," Rose was practically snarling now.
 "The prat was in my bed when I woke up, tell them Malfoy!"

-Hurrying to put the drink down and deliver him a poisonous, if somewhat confused glare all at the same time, she almost missed the odd little exchange between Scorpius and her sleep-deprived cousin.
+Hurrying to rid herself of this unwelcome offering and deliver him a poisonous (if somewhat confused) glare at the same time, she almost missed the odd little exchange between Scorpius and her sleep-deprived cousin.
 Lucky for her, Auror training really did sharpen your observational skills and so she caught the silent raised eyebrow from Al, and the all-but-imperceptible shake of the head from Scorpius in return.

 "Look, Malfoy," Rose frowned, unable to escape the feeling that there was something there she wasn't totally privy to, "can you just tell them that there is no 'us', that we did not sleep together, and that you are simply an idiot with no respect for social boundaries?"

-He appeared to consider this for a moment, took another slow sip of his coffee and then, "Hands down, best night of my life."
+He appeared to consider this for a moment, took another slow sip of his coffee and then, "Weasley, that was - hands down - the best night of my life."

 Rose gawped.
 Albus snorted.
 Lily clapped with glee.